 Caulanthus amplexicaulis var. barbarae

-- Seriously Endangered, (List 1B.1), California Native Plant Society
+- Rare Plant Rank 1B.1 – California Native Plant Society

 The Santa Barbara jewelflower is found only in the San Rafael Mountains in Santa Barbara County, in and near the Los Padres National Forest.
 It is endemic to our backcountry (found nowhere else in the world) and there are only five known occurrences of the species, from Cachuma Saddle to Zaca Peak in the Los Padres National Forest.
 The jewelflower is also found on the Sedgwick Reserve and was also recently documented on Midland School property southwest of Figueroa Mountain.